Enhancement effect of mass imbalance on Fulde-Ferrell-Larkin-Ovchinnikov type of pairing in Fermi-Fermi mixtures of ultracold quantum gases

 {03.75.Ss,03.75.Hh,67.85.-d,74.25.Dw \textsf{arXiv:1404.5696}}

 The past decade has seen great progress in ultracold atomic Fermi gas studies \cite{Review,Bloch_RMP}.
 With the easy tunability in terms of interaction, dimensionality, population imbalance as well as mass imbalance \cite{Review,Bloch_RMP}, ultracold Fermi gases have provided a good opportunity to study many exotic quantum phenomena.
-In particular, the Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) states, which were first predicted by Fulde and Ferrell \cite{FF} (FF) and Larkin and Ovchinnikov \cite{LO} (LO) in an $s$-wave superconductor in the presence of a Zeeman field almost fifty years ago, have attracted enormous attention in condensed matter physics \cite{LOFF_Review}, including heavy-fermion \cite{BianchiPRL89,*Radovan,*Kenzelmann}, organic \cite{ShimaharaJPSJ71,*LebedPRB82} and high $T_c$ superconductors \cite{GrafPRB72,*TingPRL96,*SimonsPRL102,*ChoPRA83,*Ptok2013}, nuclear matter \cite{SedrakianPRC67} and color superconductivity \cite{Alford,*Bowers}, and ultracold Fermi gases \cite{SedrakianPRA72,*Liao,*Sheehy_RPP}.
+In particular, the Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) states, which were first predicted by Fulde and Ferrell \cite{FF} (FF) and Larkin and Ovchinnikov \cite{LO} (LO) in an $s$-wave superconductor in the presence of a Zeeman field about fifty years ago, have attracted enormous attention in condensed matter physics \cite{LOFF_Review}, including heavy-fermion \cite{BianchiPRL89}, organic \cite{LebedPRB82} and high $T_c$ superconductors \cite{GrafPRB72,*SimonsPRL102,*ChoPRA83}, nuclear matter \cite{SedrakianPRC67} and color superconductivity \cite{Alford}, and ultracold Fermi gases \cite{SedrakianPRA72,*Liao,*Sheehy_RPP}.
 In these exotic states, Cooper pairs condense at a finite momentum $\textbf{q}$, with an order parameter of the form of either a plane-wave $\Delta(\textbf{r})=\Delta_{0}e^{i\textbf{q}\cdot\textbf{r}}$ or a standing wave $\Delta(\textbf{r})=\Delta_{0}\cos(\textbf{q}\centerdot\textbf{r})$ for the FF and LO states, respectively.
-Despite many theoretical studies on the FFLO states in equal-mass Fermi gases, both in a 3D homogeneous case \cite{LOFF1,SR06,huhui06pra,helianyi06prb,CombescotPRB7114,*Yip07pra} and in a trap \cite{Machida2,zw07pra,Kinnunen}, the experimental search for these exotic states in atomic Fermi gases still has not been successful \cite{ZSSK06,Rice1}, largely because they exist only in a \emph{small} region at \emph{very low} temperature in the phase space \cite{LOFF1,SR06,huhui06pra,zw07pra}.
+Despite many theoretical studies on the FFLO states in equal-mass Fermi gases, both in a 3D homogeneous case \cite{LOFF1,*SR06,*huhui06pra,helianyi06prb,*CombescotPRB7114,*Yip07pra} and in a trap \cite{Machida2,zw07pra,Kinnunen}, the experimental search for these exotic states in atomic Fermi gases still has not been successful \cite{ZSSK06,*Rice1,Shin08}, largely because they exist only in a \emph{small} region at \emph{very low} temperature in the phase space \cite{LOFF1,*SR06,*huhui06pra,zw07pra}.
 To find these elusive states, attention has been paid to more complex systems.
-There have been theoretical investigations in either Fermi-Fermi mixtures \cite{Stoof09prl,*Stoof10pra,Stoof12pra} or equal-mass Fermi gases with spin-orbit coupling \cite{chuanwei12,*xiaji13,Pu2013,*Iskin2013,*Yi2013PRL} or in an optical lattice \cite{WuCJPRA83,*Buchleitner2012,*Mendoza2013,*Koga2012,*Torma2012,*ChenAHai2012}.
+There have been theoretical investigations in either Fermi-Fermi mixtures \cite{Stoof09prl,*Stoof10pra,Stoof12pra} or equal-mass Fermi gases with spin-orbit coupling \cite{chuanwei12,*xiaji13,Yi2013PRA87,*Yi2013PRL,*Pu2013,*HuLiu2013NJP,*Iskin2013} or in an optical lattice \cite{WuCJPRA83,*Buchleitner2012,*Mendoza2013,*Koga2012,*Torma2012,*ChenAHai2012}.
 Recently, Stoof and coworkers \cite{Stoof09prl,*Stoof10pra} found an instability toward a supersolid state \cite{footnote1} in a homogeneous $^6$Li--$^{40}$K mixture in the unitarity and BCS regimes.
-Using a mean-field theory and the Bogoliubov--de Gennes (BdG) formalism, they have also \cite{Stoof12pra} studied the LO states for the unitary case.
-However, without including the fluctuation effects, the mean-field theory necessarily over-estimates various transition temperatures \cite{Review}.
-In addition, it is hard to perform stability analysis for various phases in the BdG formalism.
+Using a mean-field theory and the Bogoliubov--de Gennes (BdG) formalism, they have also studied the LO states for the unitary case \cite{Stoof12pra}.
+However, it is hard to perform stability analysis for various phases in the BdG formalism.
+Other types of mass-imbalanced systems such as the $^6$Li-$^{173}$Yb mixture were not considered in Ref.~\cite{Stoof12pra}.